 It’s worth noting that if the court finds that the parents had abandoned the deceased person during their childhood, the court may decline to give the wrongful death award to the surviving parents.

 Determining who can file a wrongful death lawsuit is complex.
 If you need to file a wrongful death claim, allow the experienced personal injury lawyer at Kendall Law Firm help you navigate the process.

 In Virginia, a wrongful death lawsuit has to be filed within two years of the death of the family member.
 If you don’t file the lawsuit within the time allowed, the court will not hear your claim.
 This time limit is known as the statute of limitations.
 In cases where the victim is injured first then dies later due to their injuries, the two-year limit starts from the date of the victim’s death, rather than from the date that the accident occurred.

-The Charlottesville wrongful death lawyers at Kendall Law Firm knows will thoroughly investigate your situation, assess all the ways you and your family have been affected by the tragic loss and seek the maximum compensation available.
+The Charlottesville wrongful death lawyer at Kendall Law Firm will thoroughly investigate your situation, assess all the ways you and your family have been affected by the tragic loss and seek the maximum compensation available.

 In Virginia, there is no cap on damages (other than punitive damages) for wrongful death claims, unless the death resulted from medical malpractice.
 When evaluating your wrongful death claim, your attorney will consider all expenses and losses, including: